 If multiple people have been affected by the same unlicensed bad contractor, you may be able to file a lawsuit.
 The Colorado Consumer Protection Act (CCPA) protects you from deceptive trade practices.

 An unlicensed tradesman can be sued for violating the CCPA.

 To mount a successful Consumer Protection Act claim you must show:

-- There must be a significant effect to actual or potential customers
+- there must be a significant effect on actual or potential customers

-- An injury of a legally protected interest as a result of the conduct
+- an injury of a legally protected interest resulted due to the conduct

 If it’s proven your contractor acted in bad faith when they violated the CCPA, you can be awarded three times the amount of the actual damages.